r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 One needs MikTeX (with basic packages and `inconsolata`) to build package vignettes and documentation.
 Inno Setup is (only) needed for building R installer, not R packages.
-This is the same for all current versions of R and previous installations can be used.
+This is the same for the current version of R and previous installations can be used.

 In addition, one needs the compiler toolchain with pre-compiled libraries to build R and packages.
-This toolchain is available in two forms: RTools42 preview (works very similarly to Rtools4) and tarball for manual installation (more flexible, see below).
+This toolchain is available in two forms: RTools42 installer  (works very similarly to Rtools4) and a tarball ("base" or "full") for manual installation.

-## Installing RTools42 (preview)
+## Installing RTools42

 A preview version of RTools42 can be installed using an installer from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file named such as `rtools42-4737-4741.exe`, where `4737-4741` are version numbers and change as new builds are being added.
-The installer has currently about 700M in size and about 4.5G will be used after installation.
+The installer has currently about 360M in size and about 3G will be used after installation.
 It is bigger than RTools4, because it includes libraries needed by almost all CRAN packages, so that such libraries don't have to be downloaded from external sources.
-The advantage is that this way it is easy to ensure that the toolchain and the libraries are always compatible, and to upgrade the toolchain and all libraries together: this had to be done for rebuilding the libraries all with UCRT, but incompatibilities do arise even with small updates to the toolchain, particularly libraries using C++.
+The advantage is that this way it is easy to ensure that the toolchain and the libraries are always compatible, and to upgrade the toolchain and all libraries together.
+Going from MSVCRT to UCRT was as extreme example of how incompatibilities would otherwise arise, but they do arise even with small updates to the toolchain, particularly libraries using C++.

 It is recommended to use the defaults and install into `c:/rtools42`.
+When done that way, RTools42 may be used in the same R session which installed them.

 RTools42 include build tools from Msys2 (like RTools4, but in original Msys2
 versions) and the compiler toolchain and libraries built using MXE (unlike RTools4, which builds them using Msys2).
-From the user perspective, it works the same as RTools4 and the installer is almost the same.
+From the user perspective, it works the same as RTools4 and the installer is almost the same, but the installation is one step easier (one does not have to set PATH).

 ## Building packages from source using RTools42